loomio/loomio-coop-handbook/purpose_and_vision.md

 ---

-This purpose and vision is enshrined in our company [constitution](constitution.md).
+Our purpose, vision and values are enshrined in our company [constitution](constitution.md).